 - A significant difference from the mandate of protection is that there is no court intervention and no medical or psychosocial assessment required.

 Only one step is required.

-There will be (November 2022) two ways to file an application for the recognition of an assistant:
+There are (as of November 2022) two ways to file an application for the recognition of an assistant:

 - Directly with the Curateur public.
 In this case, the person who wishes to be assisted can make the request online or by using a paper form, free of charge;

 - A lawyer or a certified notary will also be available, but fees will apply.

 The Curateur public will make the final decision on whether to recognize an assistant.

 The entire process is detailed point by point in a guide developed by the Curateur public du Québec: The assistance measure.
 Official recognition for assistants.